Doncaster road closures: more than a dozen for motorists to avoid over the next fortnight

 and live on Freeview channel 276

-And four of them are expected to cause moderate delays – with drivers facing holdups of between 10 minutes and half an hour.
+And five of them are expected to cause moderate delays – with drivers facing waits of between 10 and 30 minutes.

 • M18, from 8pm January 29 to 6am June 1, moderate delays (10-30 minutes): M62 eastbound and westbound, junction 34 to junction 36, carriageway closure for structural maintenance, diversion via local authority and national highways networks.